gabriel-anglada/gabrielanglada/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Sass Documentation

+The project includes a npm dependency to generate documentation about sass classes.

+Run `sassdoc src/` to generate the sassdoc/ folder which includes an html project which could be rendered in the browser to see the documentation.
+Run this command with every documentation addition.

+See http://sassdoc.com for more information.

 ## Further help